Ytgerr/Distributed-Trip-Level-Fual-Consumption-Forecasting/docs/stage2_data_story.md

 Fuel rate changes across speed regimes.
 Distance alone is not enough to explain consumption; speed profile should also be included.

 ![Fuel rate by speed bin](figures/stage2/04_fuel_by_speed_bin.png)

+Fuel rate stays relatively stable at low and medium speeds, but rises sharply in high-speed bins, so speed profile is an important predictor of fuel consumption behavior.

 Source file: